 Some children may need to temporarily take medicine to prevent blood clots.

-from the wound, or any severe symptoms.
+or any severe symptoms.

 Follow all the instructions you are given for medicine, exercise, diet, and wound

 Your child may need to take antibiotics before certain medical or dental procedures.

 They will help prevent an infection of the heart valves.
 Your child will also need